Suggested Reading:

 St. Candidus, martyr.

-The same day the holy martyrs Denis, Faustus,
+The same day the holy martyrs Denis,

-Decius; and under Valerian, being a long time subjected to torments
+suffered much under Decius; and under Valerian, being a

-by the governor Aemilian, merited the palm of martyrdom.
+merited the palm of martyrdom.

-Among the ancient Saxons (in Westphalia), two
+Among the ancient Saxons (in Westphalia),

-priests and preaching Christ in that
+who being priests and preaching

-country, were seized by the Pagans and put to death.
-During the
+Christ in that country, were seized by the Pagans and put

-night a great light appeared for a long time over their bodies,
+to death.
+During the night a great light appeared for a

-showing where they were, and how distinguished were their merits.
+how distinguished were their merits.

-In Africa, St. Maximian, bishop of Bagay,
+In Africa, St. Maximian, bishop of

-who, after having frequently endured great cruelties from the
+Bagay, who, after having frequently endured great

-Donatists, was finally cast headlong from a high tower, and left for
+from a high tower, and left for dead.
+Illustrious by a glorious

-dead.
-Illustrious by a glorious confession, he afterwards rested in
+confession, he afterwards rested in the Lord.

 In Palestine, St. Hesychius, confessor,